authgear/authgear-server/docs/specs/bot-protection.md

 - `bot_protection.mode`: When bot protection is required.
   - `never`: Bot protection is never required.
 It is the default.
   - `always`: Bot protection is always required.
 Risk level is ignored.
-  - `risk_level_low`: Bot protection is required when the risk level obtained by risk assessment is low.
+  - `risk_level_medium`: Bot protection is required when the risk level obtained by risk assessment is medium or above.
 If risk assessment is not enabled, then it means `always`.
 If risk assessment is service unavailable, then it means `always`.
-  - `risk_level_medium`: Bot protection is required when the risk level obtained by risk assessment is medium.
-If risk assessment is not enabled, then it means `always`.
-If risk assessment is service unavailable, then it means `always`.
+There is no `risk_level_low` because risk level is always low, medium, or high. `risk_level_low` is equivalent to `always`.
   - `risk_level_high`: Bot protection is required when the risk level obtained by risk assessment is high.
 If risk assessment is not enabled, then it means `always`.
 If risk assessment is service unavailable, then it means `always`.
+There is no `risk_level_low` because risk level is always low, medium, or high. `risk_level_low` is equivalent to `always`.
 - `bot_protection.fail_open`: If it is true, then if the challenge-based provider is service unavailable, access is granted.
 It is false by default.
 - `bot_protection.provider.type`: If `mode` is not `never`, then it is required.
 Specify the challenge-based provider to be used in this branch.
 - `bot_protection.risk_assessment.enabled`: Whether risk assessment is enabled.